Out and about

 Check the validity in advance, especially when traveling outside the Schengen area.

-• National or international driving license
+• National or international driver’s license

 • Travel documents